narenderpanwar/certified-kubernetes-administrator-course-notes/docs/07-Security/03-Authentication.md

 ![acc2](../../images/acc2.PNG)

-- All user access is managed by the kubec apiserver and all of the requests goes through apiserver.
+- All user access is managed by the kube apiserver and all of the requests goes through apiserver.
 - The kube apiserver then authenticates before processing them.

   ![acc3](../../images/acc3.PNG)

 ## So how does the kube apiserver autheticates?